A purple Glider bus on a street with the historic Belfast City Hall tower behind it.

 Overview

 Belfast city centre is the compact, walkable heart of Northern Ireland’s capital.
-Straddling the River Lagan and the historic River Farset, it is bounded by the M3 to the north, the Westlink to the south and key arteries such as Donegall Square, Donegall Place, Royal Avenue and High Street.
-The area brims with hotels, restaurants, bars, museums and shops, and is served by the city’s main rail stations – Belfast Lanyon Place and Belfast Grand Central – as well as the Glider bus‑rapid‑transit system.
+Straddling the River Lagan and the historic River Farset, the core is bounded by the M3 to the north, the Westlink to the south, and anchored by key arteries like Donegall Square, Royal Avenue and High Street.
+The area is densely packed with hotels, independent shops, traditional pubs and modern restaurants, making it easy to explore without a car.
+Visitors arrive primarily via Belfast Lanyon Place and Belfast Grand Central railway stations, both within a 10-minute stroll of the main attractions.
+The city’s Glider bus-rapid-transit system (routes G1 and G2) also runs frequently through the centre, dropping passengers at Victoria Square, City Hall and the Cathedral Quarter.

-The settlement that became Belfast grew around a 12th‑century ford on the Farset and was chartered in 1613.
-The 18th and 19th centuries saw the city explode as the world’s leading linen producer and a major ship‑building hub, leaving a legacy of grand Victorian streetscapes.
-Notable historic moments – the 1798 United Irishmen rebellion, the Belfast Blitz of 1941 and the later Troubles – have all left their imprint on the built environment.
+The settlement that became Belfast grew around a 12th-century ford on the Farset River and received its royal charter in 1613.
+By the 18th and 19th centuries, the city had transformed into the world’s leading linen producer and a dominant ship-building hub.
+This industrial wealth left a lasting legacy of grand Victorian streetscapes, ornate public buildings and sturdy red-brick warehouses.
+Later historical chapters – including the 1798 United Irishmen rebellion, the Belfast Blitz of 1941 and the decades of conflict known as the Troubles – shaped the city’s resilience and contemporary identity.

 What to See & Do